 Consumer Advisory Bulletin

-For more information or to file a complaint, write to the Attorney General's Consumer Protection Division, Hoover Building, Des Moines, IA 50319.
-The telephone number is 515-281-5926.
+If you have problems with your mail order purchase, contact your U.S. Postal inspector.
+Or contact the Attorney General's Consumer Protection Division, Hoover Building, Des Moines, Iowa 50319.
+The telephone number is 515-281-6699.

 Return to Consumer Advisories